gustavobramao/data-sets/README.md

 # data-sets.

-Contains frameworks for performance marketing in R
+Contains frameworks for performance marketing in R.
-& Machine learning predictions with causal impact.